viswanathct/jts-templates/ReadMe.md

 ## ToDo

-* A list of ToDos.
+* Add a cheatsheet example.